Cost & Resource Planner

 Whether the plan to pay for college has been years in the making or it is a conversation that's just beginning, there are many options available to make earning a college degree a reality.

-The most important part of planning to attend college is to understand the costs, and make certain that the necessary financing is in place to pay your costs on time and assure the long term financial impacts are well considered and fully understood prior to enrollment.
+Prior to enrollment, it's important to understand the costs, make certain the necessary financing is in place to pay your bill on time, and consider the long term financial impacts.

 There are a variety of different credit-based loan options from the federal government and private lenders.
 However, there are differences between federal and private loans such as the borrower, the lender, interest rates, fees, and terms.
 We have tools to help you determine what works best for you!

 - Students and parents can apply for private loans.
-More information available View more on private loans.
+More information available on the Private Loan page.

 - Parent PLUS Loans are options for parents of dependent undergraduates.
-View more on Parent Plus Loans.
+More information available on the Parent PLUS Loan page.

 - Graduate PLUS Loans can only be borrowed by graduate students.
-View more on Graduate PLUS Loans.
+More information available on the Graduate PLUS Loan page.